 Nope, she replied.
 I practiced healthy habits.
 And I believed in myself.

 “But the most important thing is I didn’t wait for things to change,” she says.
 “I decided to make it happen.
-And Lean Eating was my answer.”
+And Precision Nutrition Coaching was my answer.”

 Katey Caswell hated sitting.